foxmask/yeoboseyo/README.md

 * If you plan to publish RSS Feeds
   * into a `local folder`, fill the `local storage` field with the complet path of that folder, if not leave it empty.
-  * on your Mastodon account, check the checkbox `Publish on Mastodon?`, if not, leave it unchecked
+  * on your `Mastodon` account, tick the checkbox `Publish on Mastodon?`, if not, leave it unchecked
+  * on your `Telegram` group/channel tick the checkbox `Publish on Telegram?`, if not, leave it unchecked
-  * on your `Mattermost`/`Slack`/`Discord` channel, just set the URL of the `Webhook` of one of those services, if not, leave it empty.
+  * on your `Mattermost`/`Slack`/`Discord` group/channel, just set the URL of the `Webhook` of one of those services, if not, leave it empty.

 ###  :dizzy: Running the engine